Getting Your Home Ready to Sell in 9 Easy Steps

 5. Declutter and depersonalize your home for buyers

 As you’re getting your home ready to sell, it’s important to remove clutter and put away personal items.
-Marty Basher, an organization expert with Modular Closets, explains, “You want prospective buyers to see the space, not your stuff.”
+Marty Basher, an organization expert with Modular Closets, explains, “You want prospective buyers to see the space; not your stuff.”

 According to Basher, your plan should be to clean up, depersonalize spaces, and create a blank canvas, so your buyer can easily see themselves living in your home after the sale.
-“The goal is to get rid of all the junk that prevents someone from truly seeing the spaces within the house,” says Basher.
+“The goal is to get rid of all the junk that prevents someone from truly seeing the spaces within the house,” Basher says.
 “If there is clutter everywhere, it will be difficult for a buyer to visualize their own furniture and décor, and how they might use the spaces.”

-When it comes time to get your home ready for a sale, you can declutter by traveling room-by-room and tidying up spaces.
+When it comes time to get your home ready for a sale, you can declutter by traveling room by room and tidying up spaces.
 Here are a few tips to help you organize and depersonalize your house before you sell:

 • Consider renting a storage unit